eltonjr13/eltonjr13/README.md

-# 👋 Olá, eu sou o Elton Lopes Pereira Junior
+# 👋 Hi, I'm Elton Lopes Pereira Junior

-Bem-vindo ao meu perfil do GitHub!
-Sou apaixonado por **tecnologia, IA, automação e desenvolvimento de software**.
-Aqui você vai encontrar projetos que unem **criatividade e código**, explorando desde **SaaS com inteligência artificial** até soluções práticas para o dia a dia.
+Welcome to my GitHub profile!
+I'm passionate about **technology, AI, automation, and software development**.
+Here you’ll find projects that mix **creativity with code**, from **SaaS powered by AI** to practical solutions for everyday challenges.

 ---

-## 🚀 Sobre mim
+## 🚀 About Me
-- 💻 Desenvolvedor focado em **SaaS, IA e automações**
+- 💻 Developer focused on **SaaS, AI, and automation**
-- 📈 Interesse em **marketing digital e escalabilidade de negócios**
+- 📈 Strong interest in **digital marketing & scalable businesses**
-- ⚙️ Experiência com **Next.js, Node.js, Python e Firebase**
+- ⚙️ Experience with **Next.js, Node.js, Python, and Firebase**
-- 🤖 Criador de **agentes inteligentes e soluções baseadas em IA**
-- 🌎 Explorando o poder de **automações e negócios digitais globais**
+- 🤖 Creator of **intelligent agents and AI-driven solutions**
+- 🌎 Exploring the power of **automation and global digital products**

 ---

-## 🛠️ Tecnologias & Ferramentas
+## 🛠️ Tech Stack
 <div align="center">

 ![JavaScript](https://img.shields.io/badge/-JavaScript-000?style=for-the-badge&logo=javascript)